Hall Bartlett: 1960s

-All the Young Men, starring Sidney Poitier was about a black man's struggle to achieve first class citizenship.
+All the Young Men (1960), starring Sidney Poitier and Alan Ladd, was about a black man's struggle to achieve first class citizenship.
+New York Times critic Bosley Crowther wrote of the film, "Racial integration in the United States Marines is sluggishly celebrated in a variation on a well-used Western plot."

-The Caretakers centered on the problems of mental health and was (at the request of President John F. Kennedy) the first film ever shown on the floor of the United States Senate.
+The Caretakers (1963) centered on the problems of mental health and was (at the request of President John F. Kennedy) the first film ever shown on the floor of the United States Senate.
+The film starred Robert Stack, Polly Bergen, and Joan Crawford.
+Leonard Maltin would later describe the film as an "at times incisive view of a West Coast mental hospital, marred by flimsy script and poor editing."
+Nevertheless, the film was nominated for an Academy Award for Lucien Ballard's cinematography.

-A Global Affair, a story about the first baby ever born in the headquarters of the United Nations in New York City, starred Bob Hope and Lilo Pulver.
+Bartlett produced A Global Affair (1964), a story about the first baby ever born in the headquarters of the United Nations in New York City, which starred Bob Hope and Lilo Pulver and was directed by Jack Arnold.
+Bartlett got along with neither the star nor the director, and the resulting film pleased nobody.

-Hall's film, Sol Madrid, was made from the Robert Wilder novel, The Fruit of The Poppy.
+Sol Madrid (1968) was made from the Robert Wilder novel, Fruit of the Poppy.
+It was directed by Brian G. Hutton, and starred David McCallum, Stella Stevens, Telly Savalas, and Ricardo Montalbán.
+New York Times critic Renata Adler wrote that "The plot is old fashioned and solid, about the police and the Mafia, and running heroin from Mexico…it was like a great episode in a firstclass TV serial."

-Changes, a strongly personal examination of the younger generation, was filmed in college communities across the country to record honest insights into issues of the day.
-The New York Times called the film "one of the most imaginative, haunting and artistic movies yet made.
+Changes (1969), a strongly personal examination of the younger generation, was filmed in college communities across the country to record honest insights into issues of the day.
+While reviews were mixed — film critic John Simon described it as 'an abomination' — The New York Times called the film "one of the most imaginative, haunting and artistic movies yet made.
 It is a remarkable film and – more than that – a remarkable experience."
+After a number of studio films, Bartlett returned to independent filmmaking with Changes, distributing it through the Cinerama Releasing Corporation.